Active Projects

 Predictive Processing in Visual Perception

 Sensory information we experience about the hidden states of the world is often incomplete, weak, ambiguous, or noisy.
-Thus recognition of a stimulus based on only the sensory input may sometimes be very difficult.
+Thus, recognizing a stimulus based on only the sensory input may sometimes be very difficult.
 However, our visual system usually comes up with a useful interpretation of a visual scene pretty quickly because our prior knowledge facilitates perception while we make decisions.
 In this line of work, we investigate how prior knowledge and expectations affect early visual processes.
 We use psychophysics, computational modeling, and fMRI to unravel the effect of expectation on visual perception and the computational mechanisms underlying those effects.
-(This project has been supported by funds from TUBITAK).
+(This project was partly supported by funds from TUBITAK).
 Here are some relevant readings

 Urgen, BM, Boyaci, H. (2021).
 Unmet expectations delay sensory processes.
 Vision Research, 181, 1-9, https://doi.org/10.1016/j.visres.2020.12.004 (Also bioRxiv, https://doi.org/10.1101/545244)

-Center-surround interaction is a common working principle in the visual system.
-It is present in nearly all levels, from the retina to higher-level cortical areas.
-These interactions lead to suppression or facilitation of neuronal activity.
+Center-surround interaction, through which behavioral and neural responses to a stimulus are modulated by other stimuli presented in its surround, is a common working principle in the visual system.
+It is present at nearly all levels, from the retina to higher-level cortical areas.
+These interactions lead to suppression or facilitation of neural activity.
 There are, however, still many unanswered questions related to this mechanism.
-For example, how the extent of spatial attention affects this center-surround interaction in motion perception in humans has not been systematically studied before.
-In this line of research, using a well-known motion effect and behavioral and fMRI methods, we investigate the interaction of center and surround in the human visual system.
-(This project has been supported by funds from TUBITAK).
+For example, how does the extent of spatial attention affect this center-surround interaction?
+In this line of research, we use a well-known motion perception effect and behavioral and fMRI methods to investigate the interaction of center and surround in the human visual system.
+This allows us to test computational models of neuronal interactions at early levels of the visual system.
+(This project was partly supported by funds from TUBITAK).
 For more about this research:

 Kiniklioglu, M, Boyaci, H (2022).
 Increasing spatial extent of attention strengthens surround suppression.
 Vision Research, 199. https://doi.org/10.1016/j.visres.2022.108074 (Also bioRxiv